dvgamerr-app/dvgamerr-app.github.io/src/components/work/2011-work-freelance.md

-- Designed and developed software solutions for a variety of clients, including enterprises, schools, and individuals, using WordPress and PHP framework.
+- Designed and developed software solutions for diverse clients, including enterprises, schools, and individuals, utilizing WordPress and PHP frameworks.
-- Collaborated with clients to define project requirements and provided ongoing technical support to ensure project success.
+- Collaborated closely with clients to define project requirements and delivered continuous technical support to ensure project success.
-- Utilized a range of technologies, including HTML, CSS, and JavaScript, to create engaging and user-friendly websites.
+- Employed various technologies, including HTML, CSS, and JavaScript, to craft engaging and user-friendly websites.
-- Excellent communication and collaboration skills, with the ability to work effectively in a remote environment.
+- Possesses excellent communication and collaboration skills, with the ability to work effectively in remote environments.